mattdharmon/Mapping_Earthquakes/README.md

 - Add multiple map layers to geographical maps using Leaflet control plugins to add user interface controls.
 - Use JavaScript ES6 functions to add GeoJSON data, features, and interactivity to maps.
 - Render maps on a local server.

+## Instructions

+- Create a config.js in each subfolder containing 'const API_KEY = "\<your mapbox api key\>"'
+- Start a web server at root folder and navigate to each subfolder to see results.
+I suggest 'python -m http.server'